mayeulk/RetailScientifics/README.md

 ### Creating an Friendly API
 For production applications, you generally want to supply a full domain name that can be accessed.
 The approach here will involve using an HTTP server such as nginx, which will listen for requests to a certain endpoint and forward them to your R model (usually referred to as 'reverse proxying').
-- SSH into the remote server and install nginx (`sudo apt get install nginx`)
+- SSH into the remote server and install nginx (`sudo apt-get install nginx`)
 - Enable and start nginx using `sudo systemctl enable nginx && sudo systemctl start nginx`
 - If there is a firewall installed on the server, ensure that ports 80 and 443 are open
 	- A commonly used program is UFW, which allows you to simply run `sudo ufw allow http && sudo ufw allow https && sudo ufw reload`